chanced/transcode/README.md

-# why is a small yaml utility library
+# why is a yaml/json conversion library

 why encodes yaml into json and json into yaml all while preserving the structure of the data.